Julia (mother of Mark Antony)

-Julia (104 – after 39 BC) was the mother of the triumvir general Mark Antony.
+Julia (104 BC – after 39 BC) was the mother of the triumvir general Mark Antony.

 Biography

 Early life

 She was the daughter of Lucius Julius Caesar (the consul of 90 BC) and Fulvia.
 She and her brother Lucius Julius Caesar (who was consul in 64 BC) were born and raised in Rome.

-Julia was a third-cousin of Julius Caesar (their great-great-grandparents Gaius and Sextus Julius Caesar were siblings).
+Julia was a third-cousin of Julius Caesar (their great-grandparents Gaius and Sextus Julius Caesar were siblings).

 Marriages

 Julia married Marcus Antonius Creticus, a man of a senatorial family.
 Their sons were the triumvir Mark Antony, Gaius Antonius and Lucius Antonius.
 Because of their kinship through her, Gaius Julius Caesar was obliged to promote the political careers of her sons, despite his distaste for their father and his generally low opinion of their abilities.
 After Julia's first husband died in 74 BC, she married Publius Cornelius Lentulus Sura, a politician who in 63 BC was involved in the Catilinarian conspiracy and was executed on the orders of Cicero.

 Julia had raised her sons through her marriages.
-Plutarch describes her as one the of "most nobly born and admirable women of her time".
+Plutarch describes her as one of the "most nobly born and admirable women of her time".
 The following clause from Plutarch describes her relationship with her first husband: